emrekisacik/Avian-Morphology-and-Climate/README.md

 #### **2.4.2.
 Principal Component Analysis (PCA)**

 PCA is performed to reduce the morphological traits into a few dimensions.
-The data is first standardized for each trait to equally contribute to the analysis.
+The data is first standardized for each trait, including tail length, to equally contribute to the analysis.
 Initially, a full PCA is run to determine the number of principal components to explain a sufficient amount of variance.
 The result demonstrated that the first two principal components, PC1 and PC2, account for nearly 85% of the total variance (Figure 1).
 PC1 represents the overall body size, accounting for all the size measures almost equally.
 PC2 represents the wing shape, heavily based on the Hand-Wing Index (Figure 2).
 Based on these two components, a two-dimensional morphospace is visualized for all the birds.
 The clusters are identified to conclude how climatic and ecological variables relate to the overall morphology.

 ## **3. RESULTS**